 “This campaign has always been for every person who has been knocked down and gotten back up,” Fetterman told his supporters.
 “This race is for the future of every community all across Pennsylvania.
 For every small town or person that ever felt left behind.
 For every job that’s ever been lost.
 For every factory that was ever closed.
 For every person that works hard but never gets ahead.
 I’m proud of what we ran on.”

-Philadelphia Democrats Swept the four open seats on City Council.
-Quetcy Lozada will represent portions of North Philly and Kensington, and Anthony Phillips will lead parts of Northwest and North Philly, replacing Cherelle Parker.
+The news was good in Philly too where Democrats swept the four open seats on City Council.
+Quetcy Lozada will represent portions of North Philly and Kensington; Anthony Phillips will lead parts of Northwest and North Philly, replacing Cherelle Parker (who’s running for Mayor).
 Sharon Vaughn and Jimmy Harrity will take over the open at-large seats.

 Republicans tried to make these races about crime in Philadelphia and inflation.
-While these were important issues, democrats largely failed to message these issues properly.
-Pennsylvania democratic candidates’ progressive messaging on economic issues and criminal justice reduced the power of the Republican messaging machine on these issues even as establishment democratic messaging floundered on these critical issues Democrats should have leaned into or at least gotten in front on.
+Although these were important issues, establishment Democrats largely failed to respond effectively.
+Fortunately, progressive candidates’ messaging on economic issues and criminal justice blunted some of the Republican attacks.

 “This election was about more than any single candidate or issue,” said Stephanie Taylor, co-founder of the Progressive Change Campaign Committee.
 “It was an existential uprising from voters who want Democrats to go bigger in protecting fundamental rights, voting rights, abortion rights, economic rights, and the right to exist.”